Debut Collection

 This book is very critical of the political and social conventions that meant I was blamed for what happened to me, blamed for disclosing.
 I use my story to challenge the idea that my vulnerability in that moment was a personal failing, a failure on my part to make the right decisions, to keep myself safe.
 I know this now: I am not responsible for my trauma.

-Growing up dad could sleep through anything,
+Growing up dad, you could sleep through anything,

 x a n a x blunts the key

-he passes d o w n t o m e .
+you pass d o w n t o m e .
 I ’ m 2 3

-the gate, how many swear words can he fit
+how many swear

 in one suicide note